-The children's fiction collection is comprised of titles meeting the recreational and educational needs of children preschool age and older.
-Books include classics of children's literature, graphic novels and genre fiction (mystery, sports, science fiction, fantasy, adventure, humor, and so on).
-Special consideration is given to award-winning children's fiction.
+The children's fiction collection is comprised of titles meeting the recreational and educational needs of children from birth through middle school.
+Books include classics of children's literature, graphic novels and genre fiction (fantasy, mystery, science fiction, adventure, and so on).
+Formats collected include board books, picture books, easy readers, chapter books, and middle grade books.
+Special consideration is given to award-winning children's fiction for all formats.